CATEGORIES

 Moving Past Stereotypes of Women in the Workplace

 While women and men do have different roles in society, the idea of gender parity becomes the ideal we strive for.
 Gender parity means having equal contributions from both men and women in various aspects of life.
 In the workplace, our focus on gender parity becomes the economic factor.
 Female professionals struggle daily to meet the expectations placed on them due to stereotypes of women in the workplace.
 They are expected to behave a certain way, are projected to have negative ‘emotional’ tendencies, and lack professionalism.
 However, that is far from the truth.
+Hence, this is why our main focus should be on how to support women in the workplace.

 Changing these traditional beliefs that are ingrained in culture within the professional landscape is something that takes a collaborative effort.
 For there to be a positive change, both men and women must work together to understand that these stereotypes are a thing of the past.
 Both men and women should be advocates for gender parity, stand for gender rights, and support women’s choices.

-Where do we start addressing the issue of gender inequality?
+Where do we Start Addressing the Issue of Gender Inequality?

 When we expect positive change and progress in the fight against gender inequality, it starts from an individual level.
 Socio-cultural factors hold a crucial role in reducing stereotypes applied against women in the workplace.
 We can start by unlearning the traditional beliefs insisted onto us from a young age, and understand the reality of the professional landscape.
 Both men and women have valuable skill sets in the workplace, and gender does not determine one’s professionalism or capabilities.